5outh/nanoscope/README.md

 - `map`, which maps a function over the focus of the `Lens`
 - `view`, which sets the view of the `Lens` to a new value
 - `compose`, which composes the `Lens` with another lens, allowing sequencing of actions.
+- `add`, which adds another `Lens` focus to the lens, allowing multiple focal points.

 Assuming `headLens` is a `Lens` that focuses on the first element of an array, they can be used like this: